Salesforce is a powerful customer relationship management (CRM) platform that helps businesses manage their sales processes more effectively.

 By defining opportunity stages, sales teams gain visibility into the health and status of their deals, enabling them to prioritize and focus their Sales Performance Management efforts.

-Although the specific opportunity stages may vary based on your organization's sales process, some common stages found in Salesforce include:
+Although the specific opportunity stages may vary based on your organization's approaches of sales planning, process, etc. Some common stages found in Salesforce include:

 Salesforce allows businesses to customize opportunity stages to align with their specific sales processes.